I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 Designers Are Building Again

-The bottleneck between design and development is collapsing.
-The leverage is shifting toward people with taste and vision rather than away from them.
+The bottleneck between design and development is finally collapsing, and the leverage is shifting back toward people who know what to build and why.

 AI + Design